Ourpower

 Can I appeal even if the deposit was not income?

 Yes.
-Submit bank statements with a clear explanation.
+Submit bank statements with a sworn affidavit and a clear explanation.
 Family transfers, refunds, money you held briefly for someone else - all of these are appealable.
-ITSAA reviews and overturns the decline if the evidence supports it.
+SASSA (and on second pass ITSAA) overturns the decline if the evidence supports it.

-Typically 60 to 90 days.
-Successful appeals lead to back-payment within 1-2 payment cycles.
+Typically 30 to 90 days.
+Successful reconsiderations lead to back-payment within 1-2 payment cycles.

 What if I genuinely earned over R624?